Jobtechdev-content/Jobsearch-content/GettingStartedJobSearchEN.md

 ###Using the remote filter
 This filter looks for well known phrases in description that are used to describe that the posistion will mean remote work.
 It can be both partly or full time.
-The feature means the ad is tagged with remote = true if one the following phrases appear in the ad
+The feature means the ad is tagged with remote = true if one the following phrases appear in the ad.
- "arbeta på distans"
+*"arbeta på distans"
  "arbete på distans"
  "jobba på distans"
  "arbeta hemifrån"